A documantary about the life of Dante Agostini,

 Rachel Kalantzopoulou, director / editor

 From Athens, Greece to Warwick, UK and from Siena, Italy to Ebeltoft, Denmark Rachel was trained as a filmmaker.
 She has worked mostly as editor for various film trailers, short films and music videos, mainly based in London.
-For the last few years, she has been focusing on music videos and filming live concerts, whilst also working for Fox Networks Group in Greece, as editor.
+In Greece, she has worked for Fox Networks Group as trailers editor as well as editingcontent for televison.
+For the last few years, she has been focusing on music videos and filming live concerts.

 Ilias Pantelias, sound-engineer